vga101/gaiasky/docs/Performance.rst

 The performance of the application may vary significantly depending on the characteristics of your system.
-This chapter describes what are the factors that have an impact in a greater or lesser degree in the performance of the Gaia Sandbox and explains how to tweak them.
+This chapter describes what are the factors that have an impact in a greater or lesser degree in the performance of the Gaia Sky and explains how to tweak them.
 It is organised in two parts, namely GPU performance (graphics performance) and CPU performance.